Alfred-Kobby/alx-higher_level_programming/0x10-python-network_0/README.md

 2-delete.sh file: Sends a DELETE request to the URL passed as the first argument and displays the body of the response

 3-methods.sh file: takes in a URL and displays all HTTP methods the server will accept

+4-header.sh file: sends a GET request to the URL, and displays the body of the response